own-c/rt/README.md

         </td>
     </tr>
 </table>

-Add users manually or by replacing `https` with `rt` in the url, watch streams in any of the available resolutions and view chat with 7tv and BetterTTV emotes support.

 > This is not meant to be a replacement for the official Twitch app/site, some features (account login, send chat messages, etc) are not implemented and not in the scope of this project.